erniebarber/CS142/README.md

 # CS142
-Java coding exercises and HW for Spring '17 CS142 coursework
+Java coding assignments and HW for CS142 Spring '17